Call for Proposals: "Education, Research & Outreach" – European Teaming Project

 This call for proposals is part of a European project funded by the H2020 Teaming program (“Biopolis”).
 The Biopolis project aims to support the development in Portugal of a center of excellence in research, development, and innovation in the fields of biodiversity, agro-biodiversity, and ecosystem services.

 This center will be based at an existing laboratory, CIBIO.
-The University of Montpellier (UM) and its affiliated governing bodies are partners in this capacity-building project and are involved in all aspects of the development of the Center of Excellence.
+The University of Montpellier UM and its affiliated institutions are partners in this capacity-building project and are involved in all aspects of the Center of Excellence’s development.

 Objectives